pjm4448/fiction/weird-fiction/reliquaries-of-regret-weird-fiction-anthology/the-curator-of-vectors.md

 Arthur walked out, but the hum in his bones was louder.
 It isolated him, stranding him on an island where the medical charts of the grey world ended and the uncharted territories of his unraveling began, a cartography of madness.

 He returned to the house.
-The *Phalaenopsis* on the mantelpiece was vibrating in sympathy with the noise in his own marrow, a physical confirmation that the alien influence wasn't just in his head; it was rooting in the soil of his very cells.
+The *Phalaenopsis* on the mantelpiece was vibrating in sympathy with the noise in his own marrow, its petals now shot through with veins of deep purple that caught the light like raw kunzite, a physical confirmation that the alien influence wasn't just in his head; it was rooting in the soil of his very cells.

 That night Arthur climbed the iron ladder to the turret.
 The house seemed to assist him, rungs warming under his palms like living flesh, the hatch lifting before he touched it, eager.

-The turret was octagonal, its eight narrow windows filmed with violet dust that sparkled with microscopic life.
+The turret was octagonal, its eight narrow windows filmed with violet dust that sparkled with microscopic life, each particle glinting like crushed alexandrite - purple in shadow, green when the light shifted.
 In the center stood the Chromatic Lenses: a brass-and-quartz monstrosity shaped like a telescopic eye, aimed not at the sky but inward, toward the house's own heart, a cyclopean thing of terrible beauty.
+The quartz lenses were flawless, cut with geometric precision that would shame any jeweler, facets catching and refracting light in impossible angles.

 When he threw the switch, the lenses did not merely project colour; the entire turret dilated.
 Window frames flexed outward like an iris opening, like pupils expanding to drink in forbidden light.
 The glass panes bowed, breathing with wet, organic rhythm.